Feature written by Meg Baresic

 When speaking to Scott Mackie, the Executive Director of the Anzac Day Parade, he is quick to speak to the importance of volunteers within the RSL on both Anzac Day and throughout the rest of the year.
 On Anzac Day, volunteers can act as parade marshals, informing people of what to do and helping to direct the service.
 Other volunteers assist with transport, help veterans into vehicles or communicate with veterans to ensure they are comfortable for the duration of the parade.
 Some volunteers are also involved in manning information tents and directing the general public.

-Bela Mehda is a long-standing volunteer with the RSL, having joined in 2017 and occupying several different roles throughout her time with the organisation.
+Bela Mehta is a long-standing volunteer with the RSL, having joined in 2017 and occupying several different roles throughout her time with the organisation.
 Bela now oversees the RSL’s social media pages and is responsible for taking photographs on the day of the service.
 When asked what she enjoys most about her current role, Bela’s face lights up:

 “I just love seeing the pride in the veteran’s faces when I ask to take a photo.
 I also get to meet so many different and interesting people.
 I ask them one question and they end up telling me their whole story.”